rails/rails/guides/source/action_controller_advanced_topics.md

 The `form_authenticity_token` method generates a valid authentication token.
 That can be useful in places where Rails does not add it automatically, like in custom Ajax calls.

-NOTE: All subclasses of `ActionController::Base` are protected by default and will raise an `ActionController::InvalidAuthenticityToken` error on unverified requests.

 You can learn more details about the CSRF attack as well as CSRF countermeasures in the [Security Guide](security.html#cross-site-request-forgery-csrf).